libero/publisher/doc/adr/0002-use-component-level-micro-frontends-for-the-header-and-footer.md

 Each component will have 2 ESIs: 1 for the `<head>` and 1 for the `<body>`.

-Each page-level micro frontend will process the ESIs if it is not behind a trusted proxy that can do so.
-They will detect this through the [`Surrogate-Capability`][Surrogate-Capability] request header.

 ## Consequences

 - It is compatible with popular ESI processors (e.g. Varnish, Fastly).
 - Not all popular CDNs are ESI processors (e.g. AWS CloudFront).
+Each page-level micro frontend will process the ESIs if it is not behind a trusted proxy that can do so.
+They can detect this through the [`Surrogate-Capability`][Surrogate-Capability] request header.
 - Components can add their own CSS and JavaScript in the `<head>` ESI.
 - As the page transcludes the component, the user has to take care to avoid clashes in styling and behaviour.
 - The header and footer services can be replaced, or not used.